tvachnad/Neural-Network/README.md

 - frequency for change in energy in ms - frequency that the changes occur.
 - Amplitude - the amount that "replenish energy amount" will be changed by.

+###Activation Function Settings

+When neuron is ready to fire it fires with a probability equal to its energy level at that time.
+- Firing Threshold - when the energy level of the neuron reaches this threshold the neuron fires.
+- Signal Weight - the amount of energy that is added to a neuron when it recieves a signal.

 ###Visual Settings